 The Talent Materials will be distributed via the Talent Channels to the extent stated in the Brief;

-The Company shall be entitled to use and distribute the Talent Materials in accordance with the Usage Rights in the applicable Brief [provided that the Company shall obtain the Approval of Talent prior to distribution of the Talent Materials];
+The Company shall be entitled to use and distribute the Talent Materials in accordance with the Usage Rights in the applicable Brief [provided that the Company shall obtain the Approval of Talent prior to distribution of the Talent Materials.
+In particular, the Lender will not use or incorporating any third party materials in the Talent Materials (such as third party brands, logos, music, or other intellectual property rights) without obtaining the Company’s prior approval, and if approved, the Lender shall procure a licence from the relevant third party to enable the Company to use such third party materials in accordance with the Usage Rights];

 [appearances ]

-The Lender shall procure that the Talent shall provide [his/her] Services as specified in the Brief in respect of the Appearances and to facilitate the creation by the Company or its suppliers of the Company Materials on the [Shoot Days specified in the Brief] OR [on dates and times and locations as are agreed by the parties from time to time in writing, subject to the Talent’s prior professional commitments [which have been notified to Company in advance.]
+The Lender shall procure that the Talent shall provide their Services as specified in the Brief in respect of the Appearances and to facilitate the creation by the Company or its suppliers of the Company Materials on the [Shoot Days specified in the Brief] OR [on dates and times and locations as are agreed by the parties from time to time in writing, subject to the Talent’s prior professional commitments [which have been notified to Company in advance.]
 [Without limitation to the foregoing, the Lender shall obtain the Company’s prior written consent before accepting or permitting the Talent to accept any engagement of the Talent which may conflict with any provisional arrangements for a Shoot Day.]

 The Lender shall procure that the Talent arrives at the designated locations for Shoot Days in a timely fashion in accordance with any itinerary agreed by the parties.